ivaldi/brimir/README.md

 ------------
 Brimir is a rather simple Ruby on Rails application.
 The only difficulty in setting things up is how to get incoming email to work.
 See the next section for details.

 To install brimir you first have to create a database and modify the config file in config/database.yml to reflect the details.
+Set your details under the production section.
+We advice to use `adapter: postgresql` or `adapter: mysql2` for production usage, because those are the only two adapters and database servers we test.

+Next up: configuring your outgoing email address and url.
+This can be set in config/environments/production.rb by adding the following lines *before* the keyword `end`:

+    ActionMailer::Base.default :from => 'demo@getbrimir.com'
+	config.action_mailer.default_url_options = { :host => 'demo.getbrimir.com' }

 Now install the required gems by running:

     bundle install --without development:test

 Next, load the database schema and precompile assets:

     rake db:schema:load RAILS_ENV=production
     rake assets:precompile RAILS_ENV=production

 Last thing left to do before logging in is making a user and adding some statuses.
 You can do this by running:

     rails console